This theme of the ugliness of beauty has been on my mind for decades.

 Socialized Beauty PerceptionThe features of prestige and attractiveness are learned and socially acquired, develop historically and spread across social networks not unlike changing language features through contact between languages or spreading over geographical and social space with both age grading and real-time change in progress, as exemplified by some personal experiences here:

 When I landed in New Delhi in 1985 the taxi from the airport went past a milk advertising sign, with a young woman displayed proudly, and with all my American fat prejudice my thought was, Ugh, look at those arms, those cheeks, that waist, she's a bit fat and not at all attractive, are their advertisers competent?
 Then after a year in school there, on the way back to the same airport in a different taxi we went by the same sign, and I thought, hey baby, look at that ad, she's HOT.
 Same ad, same arms, same cheeks, same waist, different experience of a year being socialized with a different crowd of people.
 It's socialization, analogous to dialects or languages in contact, and learning features of a different one from your first.

-Did you experience on turning 50 years old as I did that my in-group had changed from being folks under 50 to certainly including folks over 50, and suddenly I noticed that there was this whole world of very hot gray haired ladies all around, did you notice that?
+Did you experience on turning 50 years old as I did that my in-group had changed from being folks under 50 to certainly including folks over 50, and suddenly I noticed that there was this whole world of hot gray haired ladies all around, did you notice that?
 Revealing my own age prejudice fortunately to be changeable.
 It's not just socialization but a constructed affiliation with self, analogous to age graded language variation, which in the study of language change in progress is a head-fake: it doesn't show a change in the society, but only a change in the individuals as they grow through different ages in the same society.

 I say it is not chosen, since my attraction-o-meter is quite automatic and having done its work unconsciously presents to my conscious awareness its assertions that this one is attractive and that one is not.
 I can't decide to be attracted to someone, believe me I have tried.
 I have no sense of volitional control over it, rather it is a visceral perception.

 But I also say it is not genetic either, since it can be learned, is socialized, and can change.